openethereum/parity-ethereum/CONTRIBUTING.md

 If you would like to contribute to Parity, please [fork it](https://github.com/paritytech/parity/#fork-destination-box), fix bugs or implement features, and [propose a pull request](https://github.com/paritytech/parity/compare).

 Please, refer to the [Coding Guide](https://github.com/paritytech/parity/wiki/Coding-guide) in our wiki for more details about hacking on Parity.

+### License

+By contributing to Parity, you agree that your contributions will be licensed under the [GPLv3 License](LICENSE).

+Each contributor has to sign our Contributor License Agreement.
+The purpose of the CLA is to ensure that the guardian of a project's outputs has the necessary ownership or grants of rights over all contributions to allow them to distribute under the chosen license.
+You can read and sign our full Contributor License Agreement at [cla.parity.io](https://cla.parity.io) before submitting a pull request.